 Mwahahahaha, welcome to my lair of horror……

-I basically just went for the obvious and chose films that I loved the first time (and remember watching that first time) – and also stuff that I still get pretty excited about when having a repeat session.
-None of the films below have I only seen once and thinking about it, I own all of them on DVD or Blu-Ray (I’m old fashioned you see).
+I basically went for the obvious and chose films that I loved first time round and remember watching first time round – and also stuff that I still get pretty excited about when having a repeat session.
+None of the entries have I only seen once and thinking about it, I own all of them on DVD or Blu-Ray (I’m old fashioned you see).

-They’re in no particular order, but the top five are the Most Special.
-Enjoy!
+They’re in no particular order, but the top five are The Most Special.